 is 1-Lipschitz with 1-Lipschitz activation $\sigma(\cdot)$ if $\|2A^\top B\|\leq 1$ holds.
 The condition is obtained by construct a long orthogonal matrix using Cayley transformation.

-In addition to the above Lipschitz constrained layers from prior work, we propose an approach to orthogonalize weights using Cholesky decomposition.
-Suppose $\Sigma$ is a symmetric positive definite matrix, there exists an unique lower triangular matrix $L=\text{Cholesky}(\Sigma)$ such that $LL^\top = \Sigma$.
+In addition to the above Lipschitz-constrained layers from prior work, we propose an approach to orthogonalize weights using the Cholesky decomposition.
+If $\Sigma$ is a symmetric positive definite matrix, there exists a unique lower triangular matrix $L=\text{Cholesky}(\Sigma)$ such that $LL^\top = \Sigma$.
 Then for non-singular matrix $V$, $\texttt{SolveTriangularSystem}\left(\text{Cholesky}(VV^\top) ,V\right)$ is orthogonal.
-The motivation of this Cholesky-base orthogonalization comes from Gram–Schmidt process to obtain an orthogonal matrix. $\texttt{SolveTriangularSystem}\left(\text{Cholesky}(VV^\top) ,V\right)$ is the same as the Gram–Schmidt process result of $V$.
-Cholesky-base orthogonalization is more numerically stable and efficient.
+The motivation of this Cholesky-based orthogonalization comes from the Gram–Schmidt process for obtaining an orthogonal matrix.
+Namely, $\texttt{SolveTriangularSystem}\left(\text{Cholesky}(VV^\top) ,V\right)$ is the same as the Gram–Schmidt process result of orthogonalizing $V$.
+Cholesky-based orthogonalization is more numerically stable and efficient.
 Cholesky-based orthogonalization is typically twice as fast as Cayley transformation to obtain an orthogonal matrix.
 We propose the following 1-Lipschitz layer:

-\textbf{Cholesky-Orthogonalized Residual Layer} Let $V\in\mathbb{R}^{n\times n}$ be the parameter, and $W$ is the Cholesky-base orthogonalization result of $I + V$ where $I$ is the identity matrix.
+\paragraph{Cholesky-Orthogonalized Residual Layer.} Let $V\in\mathbb{R}^{n\times n}$ be the parameter, and $W$ is the Cholesky-based orthogonalization result of $I + V$ where $I$ is the identity matrix.
 The layer is formulated as $f(x; V) = Wx$.

-With the residual formula (analogous to the residual dense layer proposed in Section~\ref{sec:design_space:architecture}), the training of the model can be more effective in the case of stacking multiple such layers.
+Note that With the residual formula (analogous to the residual dense layer proposed in Section~\ref{sec:design_space:architecture}), the training of the model can be more effective in the case of stacking multiple such layers.

 Although some studies may find certain approaches can approximate certain functions more smoothly, there is no direct theory showing one method has general advantages over others for Lipschitz control.
 Thus we conduct a fair comparison of all above approaches to find an optimal method empirically.
 We note that it is also possible to combine various methods of Lipschitz control.
 Although we do not try all combinations, in our experiments, we use GloRo regularization for convolutional layers while combining different Lipschitz control techniques for the dense layers.
 See Section \ref{exp:abl} for details.